AC Milan are one of football’s greatest ever clubs.

 Milan appearances: 12

-Nobody was that excited when Sevilla signed Lucas Ocampos last summer but they should’ve been, because in the 2019/20 season he was they only player in La Liga to both score a goal and save one.
+Nobody was that excited when Sevilla signed Lucas Ocampos in 2019 but they should’ve been, because in the 2019/20 season he was the only player in La Liga to both score a goal and save one.

 ⚽ 56': Lucas Ocampos scores for Sevilla